What is hate crime?

 Which groups are covered?

-There are five groups or ‘protected characteristics’ covered by the hate crime legislation.
+The groups or ‘protected characteristics’ covered by the hate crime legislation are:

 - Disability